Regulation D Private Placements

 - Information disclosure: if any non-accredited investor participates, the issuer must provide disclosure documents similar to a registered offering.
 If the offering sells only to accredited investors, no specific disclosure document is required (but antifraud rules still apply).

-- Manner of offering: no general solicitation or general advertising under Rule 504 and Rule 506(b).
-Only Rule 506(c) permits general solicitation.
+- Manner of offering: no general solicitation or general advertising under the small-offering exemption or the traditional private-placement variant.
+Only the accredited-only general-solicitation variant permits general solicitation.

 - Resale limits: Reg D securities are restricted securities.
-A resale typically requires compliance with Rule 144 (holding period plus other conditions).
+A resale typically requires compliance with the restricted-stock resale rule (holding period plus other conditions).

 Think of it this way: The tradeoff is simple.
 Reg D lets an issuer skip SA registration, but in exchange the buyers get locked in (restricted securities) and the issuer cannot broadcast the offer to the public.

-When must Form D be filed under Regulation D Rule 503?
+When must Form D be filed under Regulation D?

 After an issuer begins selling under Reg D, it must file a Form D with the SEC.